Astra-Corporation/Plugins/README.md

 # Open-Source-Plugins
-This repo contains astra plugins that were made open source
+This repo contains open source plugins by the Astra dev team.